akeneo-presales/apps-workshop-partners/README.md

 }
 ````
 ### 7.2 Call the Google Vision Service to detect labels over the image
-the method **getLabelsForImage** receives an image path as argument.
+the method **getLabelsForImage** receives an image path as an argument.
 Code the little logic to call the Google Vision API to retrieve the labels and store them in the result array.
 ````php
  private function getLabelsForImage($imagePath)